 Introduces students to basic theories and methods used for the interdisciplinary analysis of U.S. cultural materials and to the multiplicity of texts used for cultural analysis (mass media, music, film, fiction and memoir, sports, advertising, and popular rituals and practices).
 Particular attention is paid to the interplay between systems of representation and social, political, and economic institutions, and to the production, dissemination, and reception of cultural materials.
 Students will explore the shaping power of culture as well as the possibilities of human agency.

-This course fulfills the DIV II social sciences distribution requirement.
+This course fulfills the Social Sciences (Division II) distribution requirement.

 202 Workshop in Cultural Analysis

 Intensive workshop focused on theoretical approaches to the interpretation of social and cultural materials.
 The course provides an early exposure to theories and methods that will be returned to in greater depth in the senior year.
 Intended to develop independent skills in analysis of primary texts and documents.